Menachem Mendel Schneerson: Seventh Chabad Rebbe

-After the death of Yosef Yitzchak Schneersohn in 1950, Chabad followers began persuading Schneerson to succeed his father-in-law as Rebbe on the basis of his scholarship, piety, and dynasty.
-Schneerson was reluctant, and actively refused to accept leadership of the movement.
+After the death of Yosef Yitzchak Schneersohn in 1950, Chabad followers began persuading Schneerson to succeed his father-in-law as Rebbe based on his scholarship, piety, and dynasty.
+Schneerson was reluctant, and refused to accept leadership of the movement.
 He continued, however, all the communal activities he had previously headed.
-It would take a full year until he was persuaded by the elders of the movement to accept the post.
+It would take a full year until the elders persuaded him of the movement to accept the post.

 On the first anniversary of his father-in-law's passing, 10 Shevat 1951, in a ceremony attended by several hundred rabbis and Jewish leaders from all parts of the United States and Canada, Schneerson delivered a Hasidic discourse (Ma'amar), the equivalent to a President-elect taking the oath of office, and formally became the Rebbe.
+In the maamar, known as "Bosi L'gani" (I have come into My garden), the Rebbe stated his mission: to bring Moshiach.
 On the night of his acceptance, members of the Israeli Cabinet and Israel's Chief Rabbi Yitzhak Herzog sent him congratulatory messages.